USM-COS425-S22/usm-cos425-s22.github.io/_projects/android-tasklist.md

 ### Add Item / Edit Item Activity

-The add and/or edit item should be a separate activity and launched from the `TaskListActivity` via an intent, `startActivityForResult()`.
+The add and/or edit item should be a separate activity and launched from the `TaskListActivity` via an intent, `startActivity()`.
 The Add/Edit activity should have the same look and feel as your `TaskListActicity` does.

 * Must have an `X` or back arrow in the upper left corner which cancels the current operation.
 * Must have `Save` in the upper right which will save changes to a current task or the details of a new task and return to the main activity with the list updated.